suhlig/nginx-timeout-spike/README.markdown

 # Notes

-* nginx works with absolute file names only ([except relative to the --prefix passed at compile time](http://nginx.org/en/docs/configure.html)), thus we need to generate the `nginx.conf` at start.
-This is done in  `bin/nginx_ctl`.
+* nginx and monit require with absolute file names (with the exception that nginx understands those [relative to the --prefix passed at compile time](http://nginx.org/en/docs/configure.html)), thus we need to generate the `nginx.conf` and `monitrc` before starting.
+This is done by all the scripts in `scripts` folder.